NBKRedSpy/QM_StorageSort/README.md

 * Special thanks to Crynano for his excellent Mod Configuration Menu.

 # Change Log
+## 3.0.0
+* Added space cargo screen sort.
+This functionality was previously available via the Sort To Tabs mod; However, the game now has a cargo distribution ability and that mod has been decommissioned.

+## 2.4.1
+* Multi version support.

 ## 2.4.0
 * Drop All now always closes screen.
 Useful for muscle memory when opening a barrel and not realizing it was empty.